fieldtrip/website/faq/how_can_i_anonymize_fieldtrip_data.md

 {% include markup/info %}
 In the [Human Connectome Project](http://www.humanconnectome.org) (HCP) we decided that the date at which the subject was scanned (i.e. date of acquisition) should not be revealed, as it would mean that not only the participant him/herself, but potentially also family members, friends and other people that were informed about the subject participating would be able to identify the individual subject in the database.
 This is one of the reasons for releasing subjects in the HCP in larger batches and not continuously.

-You may want to review some of the [elements](http://www.humanconnectome.org/data/data-use-terms/restricted-data-reference.html) of the HCP related to the gradual sensitivity of human data and the [data use terms](http://www.humanconnectome.org/data/data-use-terms/) for the open and restricted access elements of the HCP data.
+You may want to review the [elements](http://www.humanconnectome.org/data/data-use-terms/restricted-data-reference.html) of the HCP related to the gradual sensitivity of human data and the [data use terms](http://www.humanconnectome.org/data/data-use-terms/) for the open and restricted access elements of the HCP data.

-Note that the important difference between e.g. the [Creative Commons](http://creativecommons.org/licenses/) licenses and the data use terms that were designed for the HCP is that the latter ones explicitly deal with the possibility of identifying subjects.
+Note that the important difference between e.g. the [Creative Commons](http://creativecommons.org/licenses/) licenses and the data use terms that were designed for the HCP is that the latter ones explicitly deal with identifying the data subjects.
 {% include markup/end %}